jenyu7/dwsource/lct-5.md

 Today in class we discussed named pipes, often called FIFOs (First In First Out)

-Similar functionality unnamed pipes except FIFOs have a name that can be used to identify them via different programs.
+Similar functionality to unnamed pipes except FIFOs have a name that can be used to identify them via different programs.
 Like unnamed pipes, FIFOs are unidirectional

 #### `mkfifo`